dnlup/doc/README.md

 * `<object>`

-This object contains the various hdr histograms of each flag.
+This object contains the various histograms of each flag.
 #### `gcAggregatedEntry.flags.no`

 * [`<GCEntry>`](#class-gcentry)